 Q. Is your kitchen allergen restricted?

-A. All of the products I offer, including gluten-free, are made in my residential kitchen which processes the following major allergens: wheat, egg and milk.
+A. All of the products I offer are made in my residential kitchen which processes the following major allergens: wheat, egg and milk.
 Although I do not use peanuts or tree nuts in my recipe - they may be present in my kitchen.

-Q. Do you provide vegan, sugar-free or fat-free options?
+Q. Do you provide alternatives such as: gluten free, vegan, sugar-free, dairy free or fat-free options?

 A. No I don’t.

 A. The 7, 12, 19, 24, 30, and 37 piece bouquets come assembled in a shallow bakery box with no lid.
 Generally, they’re placed in a large cellophane bag to maintain freshness - or if they are being delivered for immediate use, they are protected by a cellophane sheet.
 Bouquets and boxes are not packaged with dry ice, freezer bags or insulation sheets.
 Please plan your pickups accordingly.